tock/tock/doc/reference/trd104-syscalls.md

 | yield-wait      |                  1 |
 | yield-wait-for  |                  2 |

 All other yield number values are reserved.
-If an invalid yield number is passed the kernel MUST return immediately.
+If an invalid yield number is passed the kernel MUST return immediately and MUST NOT write to `yield-result`.

+`yield-result` contains the memory address of an 8-bit byte that Yield writes to indicate whether an upcall was invoked.
+If invoking Yield resulted in an upcall executing, Yield writes 1 to the field address.
+If invoking Yield resulted in no upcall executing, Yield writes 0 to the field address.
+Userspace SHOULD ensure that r1 points to a valid address in the current process.
+If userspace does not wish to recieve the Yield result, it SHOULD set r1 to `0x0`.
+The kernel SHALL write Yield result if r1 points to any valid process memory and SHALL NOT write Yield result if it points to an address not in the memory allocated to the calling process.

+**OPEN QUESTION:** ^^ This documents what we currently do, but it is the case right now that there is no way for userspace to identify an errorneous call to yield (e.g. invalid value in r0)---should instead `yeild-result` be written no matter what and an error case defined?

-The meaning of `yield-param-N` (r1-r3) is specific to the yield type.
+The meaning of `yield-param-X` (r2-r3) is specific to the yield type.

 ### 4.1.1 Yield-NoWait